Message from the President

 Special Investment Operations

-The DBJ Group’s Special Investment Operations are conducted as mandated in revisions made in 2015 to the Development Bank of Japan Inc. Act.
-Utilizing our experience in supplying risk capital, we decided to provide investments and loans totaling ¥104.8 billion in fiscal 2018 for 19 projects that contribute to regional revitalization and the strengthening of Japanese corporate competitiveness.
-Since launching these operations, DBJ has used them to extend ¥363.9 billion in investments and loans to a total of 81 projects.
-A total of ¥1,390.9 billion in private-sector investments and loans have been triggered by DBJ’s investments and loans worth ¥324.6 billion.
+The DBJ Group's Special Investment Operations are conducted as mandated in revisions made in 2015 to the Development Bank of Japan Inc. Act.
+Utilizing our experience in supplying risk capital, we decided to provide investments and loans totaling ¥353.2 billion in fiscal 2019 for 19 projects that contribute to regional revitalization and the strengthening of Japanese corporate competitiveness.
+Since launching these operations, DBJ has used them to extend ¥717.1 billion in investments and loans to a total of 100 projects.
+A total of ¥4,042 billion in private-sector investments and loans have been triggered by DBJ's investments and loans worth ¥590.2 billion.
 The DBJ Group will continue to supply growth capital in collaboration with private financial institutions.
-The Group also has an extensive track record in regional revitalization projects, and is keen to engage in future initiatives with local financial institutions willing to help create distinctive regional communities.
-These initiatives are objectively evaluated by the Special Investment Operations Monitoring Board, which meets twice a year to see that stakeholder opinions are reflected in the Group’s businesses.
+The Group also has an extensive track record in regional revitalization projects and is keen to engage in future initiatives with local financial institutions willing to help create distinctive regional communities.

 Development of Human Resources for Better Sustainability Management